CaesarXInsanium/LearnOpenGLinNim/README.md

 I got to a point in which I can draw a simple blue triangle.

+New Update, this project breaks with GCC 14,13.
+12 is fine

 ## TODO

 - [x] drop nimGL